amc-salazar/job-alert-bot/README.md

-# 💼 Job Alert Automation System (24/7)
+# 💼 Job Alert Automation System (24/7 Bot)

-An automated job scraping and notification system that monitors remote job listings and sends real-time alerts via Telegram.
+An end-to-end automated job scraping and notification system that monitors job listings and sends real-time alerts via Telegram.

-The system runs continuously in the cloud and prevents duplicate alerts using a database layer.
+The system runs continuously in the cloud and uses a PostgreSQL database to prevent duplicate alerts and ensure data persistence.

 ---